The Key (1958 film): Plot

 At first, David refuses to move in.
 When he eventually does, he is surprised that Stella does not share his bed, but as time goes by, she falls in love with him, unlike the others.
 She puts away her photograph of Philip, gets rid of the uniforms of David's predecessors, and takes off the wedding ring.
-She also leaves her flat for the first time since Philip was killed.
+She also leaves the flat for the first time since Philip was killed.
 Finally, she asks David to marry her, and he gladly accepts.

 With the U.S. entry into the war, an American freighter becomes David's next assignment, even though it is Van Dam's turn.
 Its inexperienced crew sends out a continuous S.O.S., contrary to sealed orders, revealing the ship's position to the enemy.
 When David finds out the situation, he tries unsuccessfully to refuse what amounts to a suicide mission.
 Knowing his chances, he gives his key to the new captain of another tugboat, Chris's former mate, Kane.

 David's tug is attacked by a U-boat and hit numerous times.
 He orders the crew to abandon ship, then rams the submarine.
 After being rescued, David hurries back to the flat, but Kane is already there, having told Stella that David was killed.
 When she sees him alive, she screams at him to get out, hurt to the core by his betrayal in passing on the key.
 Later, Kane finds David drinking his sorrows away, and informs him that Stella is leaving for London on the train.
 David does not arrive at the station in time to board the train, but vows to Kane that somehow he will find her.